ncbdrck/extended_Object_detection_testing/object_pose_estimation/ColourHistograms.md

 ```
 **Note**
 - Here, you don't need the "Cube_Red_Size" and "NotFractal".
 We don't even need to use "NotFractal (Size)" since it gives an error in my code.
 That's the reason for the comment on that line.
-(The construct pople used it to filter out Fractal objects)
+(The construct people used it to filter out Fractal objects)
 - We use the "Cube_Red_Size" to filter out larger and smaller objects

 ## Extract the Attribute

 In the above XML file, we don't have to manually enter the values for the **`"HistColorCube_Red"`** Attribute.
 We can use the node provided by the same package to find it out.

-For that, we need to create a place to save the Histogram yaml file and a launch file to launch the node
+For that, we need to create a place to save the Histogram yaml file and a launch file to launch the node.

 ```
 roscd my_object_recognition_pkg/config/object_base_example